Alan4247748/friendly-potato/docs/Tech Writing/Sensor.md

 Scattered throughout the lower 48 are millions of small tank batteries.
 Most of them do not have any automation, because modern products can crush the economic productivity of stripper wells.

 The companies of today are missing this key market.
-Present soultions are rather costly, upwards of 10k per tank battery.
+Present solutions are rather costly, upwards of 10k per tank battery.
 Also these systems could be better optimized for energy utilization, memory, and improved user interfaces.

 ## The Interplay